jaydeelew/CompareAI/docs/development/ADDING_NEW_MODELS.md

 # Adding New Models Workflow

-This document describes the workflow for adding new AI models to CompareAI and ensuring they have proper renderer configurations.
+This document describes the workflow for adding new AI models to CompareIntel and ensuring they have proper renderer configurations.

 ## Overview